jayhanjaelee/c/README.md

 # C

-This repository is about playground for C Program.
+This repository is a playground for C Program.

 ## usage